artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 Have fun!
 Try not to be too mean to your robot :).

+## 6. Voice Input [Extra Extra Credit: 15 points]

 *For More Extra Extra Credit* Integrate Google Cloud Platform speech-to-text module so that you can command your robot using voice!

-## Voice Input [Extra Credit: 15 points]

 Put robot_com.py and audio_io.py under the src folder. robot_com.py supports command line IO to control your robot using natural English language.
 With the addition of audio_io.py, you are able to control your robot using voice!